cknips/b3form/README.md

 # B3Form

-B3Form is a form builder specifically made for [http://getbootstrap.com][Bootstrap 3].
+B3Form is a form builder specifically made for [Bootstrap 3](http://getbootstrap.com).
 It is in very early stage and by no means ready for production nor complete in any way.

 ## Installation